vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 ![A Debug Log for Repository](debug-log-repository.png)

 ## Path Switch & Coexist
-As mentioned above, we will have two paths.
-We don’t pursue a dynamic switch as there is no user requirement.
-Instead, we assume that the path is decided at the time of installation of Velero and never changed unless Velero is reinstalled.
-This means, if users want to switch the path, the best practice is to fresh install Velero and don't refer to any old backup data.
-On the other hand, changing the path during upgrade or during referring to old backup data is not prohibited, though we need to take some mesure to handle the mismatch problems.
+As mentioned above, There will be two paths.
+The related controllers need to identify the path during runtime and adjust its working mode.
-Specifically, we will have the option/mode values for path selection in two places:
+According to the requirements, path changing is fulfilled at the backup/restore level.
+In order to let the controllers know the path, we need to add some option values.
+Specifically, there will be option/mode values for path selection in two places:
-- Add the “uploader-type” option as a parameter of the Velero server and VeleroNodeAgent daemonset.
+- Add the “uploader-type” option as a parameter of the Velero server.
 The parameters will be set by the installation.
 Currently the option has two values, either "restic" or "kopia" (in future, we may add other file system uploaders, then we will have more values).
-- Add a "uploader-type" value in the PodVolumeBackup CR and a "repository-type" value in the BackupRepository CR. "uploader-type" currently has two values , either "restic" or "kopia";  "repository-type" currently has two values, either "restic" or "kopia" (in future, the Unified Repository could opt among multiple backup repository/backup storage, so there may be more values.
+- Add a "uploader-type" value in the PodVolume Backup/Restore CR and a "repository-type" value in the BackupRepository CR. "uploader-type" currently has two values , either "restic" or "kopia";  "repository-type" currently has two values, either "restic" or "kopia" (in future, the Unified Repository could opt among multiple backup repository/backup storage, so there may be more values.
 This is a good reason that repository-type is a multivariate flag, however, in which way to opt among the backup repository/backup storage is not covered in this PR).
 If the values are missing in the CRs, it by default means "uploader-type=restic" and "repository-type=restic", so the legacy CRs are handled correctly by Restic.

-The corresponding controllers handle the CRs with the matched mode only, the mismatched ones will be ignored.
+The corresponding controllers handle the CRs by checking the CRs' path value.
+Some examples are as below:
-In spite of the above principal solutions, some complex cases related to upgrade and old data reference are still valuable to dicuss, as described in below sections.

-### CR Handling Under Mismatched Path
-The path is recorded in BackupRepository CR, PodVolumeBackup CR and PodVolumeRestore CR, when the path doesn't match to the current path of the controllers, below shows how the mismatches are handled:
-- If a BackupRepository CR already exists, but users install Velero again with the path changed, the BackupRepository controller tries to find the existing BackupRepository CR to decide whether it needs to initialize the repository or to connect to the repository.
-Since the value has changed, the existing CR will be ignored and a new CR is created, during which, the new repository is initialized
-- If PodVolumeBackup CRs already exist, but users install Velero again with the path changed, the PodVolumeBackup controller tries to search the parent backup from the existing PodVolumeBackup CRs, since the value has changed, the CRs with the mismatched mode will be skipped, as a result, the correct parent backup could be retrieved
-- As you can see above, there may be orphan CRs left after the mode is switched.
-Velero will add warning logs for the orphan CRs and leverage on users to delete them from kubernetes.
+- The PodVolume BR controller checks the "uploader-type" value from PodVolume CRs and decide its working path
+- The BackupRepository controller checks the "repository-type" value from BackupRepository CRs and decide its working path
+- The Backup controller that runs in Velero server checks its “uploader-type” parameter to decide the path for the Backup CRs it is going to create
+- The Restore controller checks the Backup CR, from which it is going to restore, for the path and then create the Restore CR

+As described above, the “uploader-type” parameter of the Velero server is only used to decide the path when creating a new Backup, for other cases, the path selection is driven by the related CRs.
+Therefore, we only need to add this parameter to the Velero server.

 ### Backup List, Sync and Describe
 ### Backup Deletion Under Mismatched Path
 ### Restore Under Mismatched Path